-Slowly slowly, people will start repinning your pins and you will see some traffic rolling to your blog.
+Slowly slowly, people will start repinning & clicking your pins which will drive traffic to your blog.

 Now, this whole activity should be maintained on a daily basis.
 It shouldn’t be like you are pinning for one day and then doing the same thing after one week.

 Just like you brush your teeth every day, you need to repin your pins every day.